paulbradish/awesome-digital-marketing/README.md

 ## Graphic Design
 - __[Adobe Photoshop](https://www.adobe.com/products/photoshop.html) - A powerful image editing software that allows users to manipulate and enhance digital images through a variety of tools and features.__
-- __[Canva](https://www.canva.com/) - A graphic design platform that allows users to create professional-looking designs easily and quickly, without needing any design experience.
-It offers a wide range of templates, graphics, and fonts to choose from, making it a great tool for creating social media posts, flyers, presentations, and more.__
+- [Canva](https://www.canva.com/) - A graphic design platform that allows users to create professional-looking designs easily and quickly, without needing any design experience.
+It offers a wide range of templates, graphics, and fonts to choose from, making it a great tool for creating social media posts, flyers, presentations, and more.
+   - [Canva Color Wheel & Theory](https://www.canva.com/colors/color-wheel/) - Want to know what colors look good together?
+Canva's Color Wheel makes color combinations easy.
 - [Convertio Image Converter](https://convertio.co/image-converter/) - Convert to and from a number of image formats, including those annoying .JFIF and .WEBP formats that certain social networks love to use.  <code>F</code>
 - [GIMP](https://www.gimp.org/) - Whether you are a graphic designer, photographer, illustrator, or scientist, GIMP provides you with sophisticated tools to get your job done.
 You can further enhance your productivity with GIMP thanks to many customization options and 3rd party plugins. <code>F</code>
 - [Real Favicon Generator](https://realfavicongenerator.net/) - The ultimate favicon generator.
 Design your icons platform per platform and make them look great everywhere.
 Including in Google results pages.